hythm7/Pakku/README.md

 or specify the repo in the command e.g. `pakku add to home MyDist`

-**Installing already installed distribution**

-When trying to install an already installed distribution, Pakku will appear not doing anything and give almost instant `-Ofun` response signaling a success.
-May be its better to add a debug message informing the user that the distribution is already installed, but that is not yet there.

 Caveats
 =======
 Doesn't play nice with `libcurl.dll` on some windows systems, need to investigate more.